bansalmukul-cse/Authentication_App/README.md

 # Authentication-App

-This is Android app in which user can registered itself ,from their respective email id.
-A link has to be sent on Email id for verifucation.
-After register user can go to home page from that home page he can log out also.
-If the user has an acoount already, then he must have log in.
+This is an Android app in which users can register themselves, from their respective email id.
+A link has to be sent on the Email id for verification.
+After register user can go to the home page from that home page he can log out also.
+If the user has an account already, then he must have login.

 # Technologies used:-
 XML, Java, Android, Firebase